-Same idea for a 301 redirects.
+Same idea for a 301 redirect.

 We don’t want any broken links for our people or for Google!

-You want a pleasant easy experience for your users and you want to play nicely with Google so that you can rank as highly as possible in search results.
+You want a pleasant, easy experience for your users and you want to play nicely with Google so that you can rank as highly as possible in search results.

 The basic idea is that you make a table with the old addresses and the new addresses.